-Work Placement and Field Trips
+Industry Placement and Field Trips

-All staff involved in the delivery of further education courses within the College are approved to teach the subjects and modules they deliver.
-The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant vocational and industrial experience and professional practice.
+All staff involved in the delivery of any courses within the College are approved to teach and/or assess the subjects and modules they deliver.
+The approval process ensures that staff delivering and/or assessing a given programme are appropriately qualified, with relevant technical and industrial experience and professional practice.